jonwashburn/riemann/ROUTE_B_GREEN_BUILD_PLAN.md

 - Minimize `BoundaryWedgeProof` to only exports consumed by `(P+)`.
 - Remove or guard heavy subproofs.

+Status:
+- Heavy `(P+)` proofs now live in `rh/RS/sealed/BoundaryWedgeProofCore.lean`.
+The public `rh/RS/BoundaryWedgeProof.lean` re-exports just the calibrated constants, dyadic bookkeeping helpers, VK budget interface, and `PPlus_from_constants`.

+Next steps:
+- Keep importing modules pointed at the thin wrapper; only sealed targets should depend on the full core file.
+- When new arithmetic lemmas are required, add them to the sealed file first and re-export only the minimal statements needed downstream.

 ### 8. Stage 7 – Axiom/sorry audit
 - Traverse the final dependency path of `RiemannHypothesis_final`; eliminate or relocate any `sorry`.
 - Document remaining non-final modules as off-path.